 It has been necessary to close school on various occasions during the course of the school year as a result of conditions beyond the school's control.
 Inclement weather during the winter months, when travel by any means is restricted, accounts for the majority of closings.

-When it becomes evident that there is a possibility that school may be closed because of the weather, students or parents are not to call the school, individual school administrators, teachers or School Board members.
-School closings and delays will be announced on the District web site, Electronic Mustang, Alert Now, KDKA, WTAE, and WPXI.

-Parents are encouraged to sign up for the Alert Now telephone notification.
-Information on signing up are located on the District Web Site under the District tab.
+School closings and delays will be announced on the District web site (www.pbsd.k12.pa.us), Plum Connect, KDKA, WTAE, and WPXI.
+Do not call the school, individual school administrators, teachers or School Board members.
+Parents are encouraged to sign up for the Plum Connect notification system.
+Information on signing up for Plum Connect is located on the District Website home page on the bottom right corner.